WaitMyDawn/yagens_attributes/wiki_asset/markdown/GamePlay.md

 weapon in your offhand is already the Max Level!
 This is as the same as Warframe.

+# Build Your Weapon
+To equip Mods in your weapon, you must have enough Capability.

+Every Mod has a basic Capability Cost, each level up will add a more cost.

+You are hard to equip all the eight Mods in your weapon even it is the Max Level (60 Capability).

+To reduce the cost of Capability, you can Polarity your weapon's Mod Slot.

+After you can equip enough Mods, you are supposed to make a unique build for your weapon.

+## Composite Elements
+You have noticed that there are four elements in Damage Types, each two of them can combine to a composite element.
+* Cold + Toxin = Viral
+* Cold + Electricity = Magnetic
+* Cold + Heat = Blast
+* Toxin + Electricity = Corrosive
+* Toxin + Heat = Gas
+* Electricity + Heat = Radiation

+### Weapons With Element
+Some weapons have their default element.

+In this case, the default element is stable and generally does not combine with the elements added by Mods.

+According to this rule, you are capable of making more possibilities!

 # Polarity
 Without any polarities in your weapon, you are hard to equip 8 Mods!

 To make or change a polarity, you need to spend a Forma and your weapon must be the Max Level.

 The exp to upgrade your weapon will be increased due to the number of you modify polarity.

+## Function
+* When you Mod put in the Mod Slot with the same polarity, it just cost half of its original Capability Cost.
+* But if it is conflicting, it will cost an additional quarter.

 ## Method
 * Item in Slot 1